 The set of all \Sval\ angle structures on $\triang$ is denoted by $\SAS(\triang)$. \item A \emph{\nword{\ZZ_2}{valued} angle structure} is an \Sval\ angle structure $\omega$ satisfying $\omega(\square)\in\{+1,-1\}$ for all $\square\in Q(\triang)$. \item A \emph{\Ztaut\ angle structure} is a \nword{\ZZ_2}{valued} angle structure which takes the value $+1$ on exactly two normal quads in each tetrahedron and $-1$ on the remaining quad. \end{enumerate} \end{definition} Since the columns of the matrices $\mathbf{G}$, $\mathbf{G_\del}$ correspond to normal quadrilaterals, we may simply write \eqref{AS:edge_sum=2pi} as $\mathbf{G}\alpha = (2\pi,\dotsc,2\pi)^\transp$ with the understanding that the normal quads are ordered in accordance with the ordering of tetrahedra, i.e.,

 The space $\SAS(\triang)$ of \Sval\ angle structures was first introduced and studied by Feng Luo in \cite{luo-volume}.
 In particular, Luo showed that $\SAS(\triang)$ is a smooth closed manifold of dimension $N+k$ and remarked that it is disconnected in general.
-In Section~\ref{sec:obstructions}, we shall classify the connected components of $\SAS(\triang)$ and relate them to cohomological obstructions to lifting $\PSLC$ representations of the fundamental group to $\SLC$.
+Our Theorem~\ref{obstruction-theorem} classifies the connected components of $\SAS(\triang)$ and relates them to cohomological obstructions to lifting $\PSLC$ representations of the fundamental group to $\SLC$.
 The structure of these spaces is described in more detail in \cite{hodgson-kricker-siejakowski}.

 Observe that the formula~$\omega(\square)=e^{i\alpha(\square)}$ defines an ``exponential map''~$\exp : \Areal(\triang)\to\SAS(\triang)$.
 As $\Areal(\triang)\subset\RR^{Q(\triang)}$ is a real affine space (and is therefore connected), the image of the exponential map lies entirely in a single connected component of $\SAS(\triang)$, which we shall call the \emph{geometric component} and denote $\SASdistinguished(\triang)$.
 More generally, all of $\SAS(\triang)$ can be viewed as the set of exponentiated real-valued \emph{pseudo-angles}, i.e., solutions of the angle equations~\eqref{AS:tetrah_sum=pi}, \eqref{AS:edge_sum=2pi} modulo $2\pi\ZZ$.